wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 Main File - yUI

 - After install, double-click the mod and go to **INI Editor**.
-Paste in:
+Paste in the following, replacing the existing contents:

 ```ini title="yUI.ini" showLineNumbers
 [General]